french-paragon/paperfold-bnn/README.md

 # Paperfold - BNN

-Paperfold is a companion toy example for our tutorial "Hands-on Bayesian Neural Networks - a Tutorial for Deep Learning Users".
+Paperfold is a companion toy example for our tutorial ["Hands-on Bayesian Neural Networks - A Tutorial for Deep Learning Users"](https://doi.org/10.1109/MCI.2022.3155327).
 It illustrate different inference methods for BNm, as well as some of their benefits and limitations, on a small model with 8 parameters (To make it easier to plot the actual samples from the posterior).

 ## Dependancies